Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - The number of records increases to 1 million or more.

 **Then**
-- OpenSearch should continue functioning without errors.
+- OpenSearch continue functioning without errors.
-- Performance degradation should be minimal.
+- Performance degradation be minimal.

 **Testing Outputs**
 (Logs showing system performance under heavy load)

 ---